ali-sharifi-dev/ali-sharifi-dev/README.md

-## Hey 👋, I'm Ali Sharifi
+## Hey 👋, I'm Ali sharifi

 ### About Me
-👀 I’m passionate about software development and always eager to learn new technologies.
+👀 I’m passionate about software development/engineering and always eager to learn new technologies.

 🌱 I’m currently learning:
 - Java